-The actual reason why the taiyaki is shaped like a fish is not known precisely.
+The actual reason why the taiyaki is shaped like a fish isn’t precisely known.
 Perhaps they wanted to have a symbolically lucky dessert.

 The sea bream is a popular fish, a symbol of good fortune, served during New Year celebrations and special events such as weddings, anniversaries, etc.

-In Japanese culture, they have seven Gods of Fortune.
+In Japanese culture, they have 7 Gods of Fortune.

-One of them is called Ebisu, and he is always represented carrying a sea bream (Tai) fish, that is why that particular fish is considered to be a symbol of fortune.
+One of them is called Ebisu, and he’s always represented carrying a sea bream (tai) fish.
+That’s why that particular fish is considered to be a symbol of fortune.